 All of the state's water parks are indoors.
 There are no major outdoor parks.

-Another small, municipal indoor water park.
+This is another small, municipal, indoor water park.
 Attractions include a wave pool, rock climbing wall, hot tub, and water slides.
 The facility also offers a lap pool, swimming lessons, and aquatic fitness classes.
 North Clackamas Aquatic Park is open throughout the year.